vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 3 A king named Harirāja, son of Niṣṭhurarāja, grandson of Bhāgraharāja \(?\), said to belong to the Śūra family, is known from a copperplate charter found in Vārāṇasī.
 The

 open nail-headed letters of this inscription point to Central India \(possibly Dakṣiṇa Kosala\), which led Michael Willis \(2014, 109\) to conclude that ‘this plate, although belonging to the fifth century, was found outside of its first geographical context’.
-King Harirāja and his Queen Anantamahādevī may have belonged to the same vam
+King Harirāja and his Queen Anantamahādevī may have belonged to the same vaṁśa  as

-. śa  as

 Bhīmasena, though the latter’s inscription does not mention Harirāja and his ancestors